mirage/mirage-www/tmpl/blog/introducing-charrua-dhcp.md

-DHCP can be seen as a critical security component, since it deals usually with unauthenticated/unknown peers, therefore it is of special interest to run a server as a self-contained MirageOS VM.
+DHCP can be seen as a critical security component, since it deals usually with unauthenticated/unknown peers, therefore it is of special interest to run a server as a self-contained MirageOS unikernel.

-[Charrua](http://www.github.com/haesbaert/charrua-core) is a DHCP implementation written in OCaml, it started off as an excuse to learn more about the language, while in development it got picked up on the MirageOS mailing lists and became one of the [Pioneer Projects](https://github.com/mirage/mirage-www/wiki/Pioneer-Projects).
+[Charrua](http://www.github.com/haesbaert/charrua-core) is a DHCP implementation written in OCaml and it started off as an excuse to learn more about the language.
+While in development it got picked up on the MirageOS mailing lists and became one of the [Pioneer Projects](https://github.com/mirage/mirage-www/wiki/Pioneer-Projects).

-The name `Charrua` is a reference to the, now extinct, semi-nomadic people of southern South America, nowadays it is also used to refer to Uruguayan nationals.
+The name `Charrua` is a reference to the, now extinct, semi-nomadic people of southern South America — nowadays it is also used to refer to Uruguayan nationals.
 The logic is that DHCP handles dynamic (hence nomadic) clients.

-The library is platform agnostic and works outside of MirageOS as well, it provides two main modules:
+The library is platform agnostic and works outside of MirageOS as well.
+It provides two main modules:
 [Dhcp_wire](http://haesbaert.github.io/charrua-core/api/Dhcp_wire.html) and
 [Dhcp_server](http://haesbaert.github.io/charrua-core/api/Dhcp_server.html).